Popular school security strategies have not stopped mass shootings - The Boston Globe

 “We have to start talking about shooters and shootings differently,” he added.

-In the hours and days after the tragedy in Uvalde, many policymakers leaned on a familiar response: adding more policing.
+In the hours and days after the tragedy in Uvalde, many policy makers leaned on a familiar response: adding more policing.
 Officials in Georgia and Virginia deployed additional officers to schools as a precaution.
-And Sen. Ted Cruz, R-Texas, suggested putting more armed police in schools.
+And Texas Senator Ted Cruz suggested putting more armed police in schools.

-At Uvalde, the actions of local law enforcement are under scrutiny.
-An onlooker told The New York Times that officers remained outside the building for some time while the gunman was inside and that parents urged police to storm the school sooner.
-The gunman gained access to a classroom and reportedly barricaded there for up to an hour.
-That classroom is where all the fatalities occurred, according to officials.
+School policing exploded in popularity after the 1999 shooting at Columbine High School in Littleton, Colo., when Congress began providing federal dollars for campus officers.
+Nationally, 19 percent of elementary school students, 45 percent of middle schoolers, and 67 percent of high school students attend a school with a campus police officer, according to a 2018 report from the Urban Institute.

 Advertisement